ligato/docs/docs/developer-guide/plugin-lookup.md

 type P2 struct {}
 ```

-There is code for two plugins, P1 and P2.
+The code block above includes two plugins, P1 and P2.
 P1 uses P2 as a dependency.
-It is good practice to move all plugin-type dependencies into a separate structure usually called `Dep`.
-To execute the startup sequence properly, P2 must be initialized first.
+Keep your code clean by moving all plugin-type dependencies into a separate structure usually called `Deps`.
+To execute the startup sequence properly, P2 initializes first.
 Otherwise, P1 may work with an empty reference, which will result in unexpected behavior during agent startup.
-In most cases, this is indicated with `panics` using a nil pointer reference.
+You might see`panics` using a nil pointer as one indication of unexpected behavior.

-Every plugin must satisfy two methods:
+Every plugin you define must satisfy two methods:

-- `Close()` which releases all plugin resources such as close channels or close connections
+- `Close()` which releases all plugin resources, such as close channels, or close connections.
-- `String()` which should return a text representation of the plugin
+- `String()` which should return a text representation of the plugin.

+---

-The responsibility for the correct initialization order depends on the function used to create the *plugin list* option:
+The responsibility for the correct initialization order depends on the function used to create the *plugin list* option.
+You have two choices: `agent.Plugins()` and `agent.AllPlugins()`.

-*  `agent.Plugins(<plugin>...)` starts only those plugins set as a parameter, and in the same order as they were set.
-All plugins, including dependencies, must be listed.
-Plugins, including their dependencies, that are `NOT` listed will `NOT` be initialized.
-This method is best for scenarios with one plugin, or for multiple plugins which are not dependent.
-Otherwise, it is the developer's responsibility to sequence them in the correct order.
+Items to note if you choose the `agent.Plugins()` for plugin initialization ordering:

+* Parameter field lists the plugins and start order.
+* Parameter field must list all plugins, including any dependencies.
+* Plugins and dependencies `NOT` listed will `NOT` initialize.

+In general, use the `agent.Plugins()` function if your agent contains one plugin, or you have multiple plugins with no dependencies.
+However, if your agent includes plugin dependencies, then you must define the correct plugin initialization sequence in the parameters field of the `agent.Plugins()` function.

+`agent.AllPlugins(<plugin>...)` as the plugin list option:

-* `agent.AllPlugins(<plugin>...)` resolves the dependency tree itself using [plugin lookup](plugin-lookup.md#plugin-lookup-procedure).
-It is not a requirement to list all dependencies.
-Plugin lookup will handle that process.
+* Automatically resolves the plugin dependency tree itself using [plugin lookup](plugin-lookup.md#plugin-lookup-procedure).
+* you do not need to list all plugin dependencies.

+You should use the `agent.AllPlugins()` function if your agent includes multiple plugins with dependencies.
+Plugin lookup automatically figures out dependency relationships and sorts them into the correct  initialization sequence.

-Let's try a simple example:
+Let's look at an example:

 ```go
 // Top level plugin